Top White House officials say Congress might need to rush narrow relief bill to avoid unemployment aid lapse

 The $600 federal unemployment benefit was created by the Cares Act, which was approved by Congress in March.
 The extra benefit is paid on top of whatever unemployment insurance states offer, which vary but typically replace around 45 percent of a worker’s salary.

 Republicans do not want to extend the full $600-per-week benefit, which they insist provides a disincentive for people to go back to work.
 Instead they’ve discussed a formula that would amount to 70 percent wage replacement of the salary a worker was getting paid before getting laid off.
-Mnuchin suggested on Sunday that the federal payment would vary for each beneficiary based on what their earnings were before they lost their job.
+Mnuchin suggested on Sunday the federal payment would vary for each beneficiary based on what their earnings were before they lost their job.

-Some economists believe the new formula would effectively take the $600 weekly payment to around $200 a week, though Mnuchin stressed on Sunday it would vary from person to person.
+Some economists say the new formula would effectively take the $600 weekly payment to around $200 a week, though Mnuchin stressed on Sunday it would vary from person to person.

+Pelosi on Sunday declined to say whether Democrats would accept an amount lower than $600 per week.

+“You don’t go into a negotiation with a red line,” Pelosi said.
+“But you do go in with your values.”

+Pelosi also said the liability protections the GOP wants to put in the legislation would put workers at risk, removing the onus from companies to ensure that workers don’t contract the coronavirus while they are on the job.

+"What they’re saying to essential workers, ‘You have to go to work because you’re essential.
+We place no responsibility on your employer to make that workplace safe and if you get sick you have no recourse,’” she said.

-State unemployment offices have been overwhelmed processing the benefit applications of the 20 million to 30 million currently unemployed Americans.
-Some experts have suggested switching to a new system would be time-consuming and difficult, but Meadows said they’d been discussing it and believed it could be done if the federal government steps in to help state unemployment offices.
+State unemployment offices have been overwhelmed processing the benefit applications of the 20 million to 30 million unemployed Americans.
+Some experts have suggested switching to a new system would be time-consuming and difficult, but Meadows said they had been discussing it and believed it could be done if the federal government steps in to help state unemployment offices.

 “It’s our goal to make sure that it’s not antiquated computers that keep people from getting their benefits,” Meadows said.

-Mnuchin said the package that Senate Republicans will unveil on Monday will have a number of different elements, including aid for schools, another round of stimulus checks to individuals, and tax credits to encourage companies to rehire workers, among other things.
+Mnuchin said the package Senate Republicans will unveil on Monday will have a number of different elements, including aid for schools, another round of stimulus checks to individuals, and tax credits to encourage companies to rehire workers, among other things.

 White House National Economic Council Director Larry Kudlow said on CNN that the 70 percent unemployment formula should be considered “quite generous by any standard.”